Caddickbrown/Excel-Macros/README.md

 # Macros
 A repo of Macros that I've made/acquired over the years.

-This includes Excel Formulas, Excel Macros (VBA), VBScripts, or anything else that speeds up work.
+This includes Excel Formulas, Excel Macros (VBA), VBScripts, or anything else that speeds up/automates work.

 Before I start - and just to set the expectation - I'm aware of these working on Windows and this is what they were built for.
 However, I have no idea if they would/could work anywhere else.
 If someone is able to let me know, great - but otherwise I've no idea.